iotaledger/iota-wiki/content/tutorials/single-page-tutorials/proof-inclusion-of-a-block.md

 npm install
 ```

-#### Prepare network configuration
+## Create Your Scripts

+### Network Configuration Script

+Both the script that will [create](#create-notarization-script) and [verify](#verify-notarization-script) the notarization will need to share a network.
-Create new file `networkConfig.js` and add the following code.
+You should create a new file named `networkConfig.js` and add the following code:

 ```javascript
 var networkConfig = {};
 // Private Tangle Network
 networkConfig.node = 'http://localhost:14265';
 networkConfig.faucet = 'http://localhost:8091';
 networkConfig.explorer = 'http://localhost:8082/dashboard/explorer/';
 module.exports = { networkConfig };
 ```

-#### Prepare file for Notarization creation
+### Create Notarization Script

+The first script you will need to create is `create-notorization.js`.

+The `create-notorization.js` script will:

+1. Set up the client and define block content.
+2. Attach the block to the Tangle.
+3. Wait for the block to be confirmed by a milestone.
+4. Read the block from Tangle, together with the notarization.
+5. Store the block with its notarization in a JSON file within your local folder.

-Create new file `create-notarization.js` and add the following code.
+You should create a new file called `create-notarization.js` and add the following code:

 ```javascript
 const {